vsrinivas/fuchsia/development/languages/rust/README.md

 These GN targets must be complemented by a [`Cargo.toml` manifest file][manifest] just like that of a regular Rust crate.

+### The New

+There are two new GN targets which should be used for new projects:
+- [`rustc_library`][target-library-rustc] defines a library which can be used by other targets.
+- [`rustc_binary`][target-binary-rustc] defines an executable.

+These GN targets do not require a `Cargo.toml` file, as they are not built with Cargo during a normal build of Fuchsia.
+However, a `Cargo.toml` file can be created for these targets by running `fx gen-cargo --target path/to/target:label`.
+In order to generate a Cargo.toml, there must have first been a successful build of Fuchsia which included the target.
+Generating `Cargo.toml` files is useful for integration with IDEs such as Intellij and VSCode, and for using the [`fargo`][fargo] tool to build and test targets without going through a full GN build and run cycle each time.

+### Migration

+Owners of existing targets should work to move to the `rustc_library` and `rustc_binary` rules.
+An example of such a migration can be seen [here][wlantool-migration].
+Third-party crates formerly listed in Cargo.toml can be included as dependencies named `//third_party/rust-crates/rustc_deps:<cratename>`.
+First-party libraries can be depended upon directly via their `rustc_library` GN target.
+FIDL crates can be included by depending on the `fidl` target with a `-rustc` suffix appended, like `//garnet/lib/wlan/fidl:fidl-rustc` or `//garnet/lib/wlan/fidl:service-rustc`.

 ## Workspace